tarantool/doc/doc/1.6/book/faq.rst

         waste.
 And if Tarantool runs out of memory, then it will stop accepting updates until more memory is available, but will continue to handle read and delete requests without difficulty.
-However, for databases which are much larger than the available RAM space, Tarantool has a second storage engine which is only limited by the available disk space.
+However, for databases which are much larger than the available RAM space, Tarantool 1.7 will have a second storage engine which is only limited by the available disk space.